-Embracing Your Oral Health
+Embracing Your Dental Health

 Top Oral Health Tips

 -Brush at least twice a day and floss daily before bedtime.
 Periodontal disease and tooth decay are major issues as we get older.
 Almost 75% of all teenagers have gums that bleed.
-This is one of the first signs of the development of periodontal disease.
+This is one of the first indications of the development of periodontal disease.
 In its earliest form (gingivitis), the damage is reversible so it is best to catch it early.
 Other brushing tips include:

 -Older people with arthritis or other problems may have trouble holding a toothbrush or using floss.
 Some people find it easier to use an electric toothbrush.

 -Become A Gum Chewer.
 Chewing sugar free gum (or gum with xylitol) after a meal can also protect by increasing saliva flow, which naturally washes bacteria away and neutralizes acid.

 -Do Not Smoke (Or Use Smokeless Tobacco).
 Not only will using tobacco products stain your teeth but their use will significantly increase the risk of periodontal disease and oral cancer.

 -Eat A Well Balanced Diet.
 No matter your age, a healthy, well balanced diet is essential to healthy teeth and gums.
 A well-balanced diet of whole foods (this includes whole grains, nuts, fruits and vegetables, and cheeses) will provide all the nutrients you need.
 Research has also shown consuming more fish (omega-3 fats) may actually reduce the risk of developing periodontal disease.
 It is believed the omega-3 fats will lower inflammation in the body including the gum tissues.